node-fetch/node-fetch/README.md

 ```

 ## Loading and configuring the module
-We suggest you load the module via `require`, pending the stabalizing of es modules in node:
+We suggest you load the module via `require` until the stabilization of ES modules in node:
 ```js
 const fetch = require('node-fetch');
 ```

-If you are using a Promise library other than native, set it through fetch.Promise:
+If you are using a Promise library other than native, set it through `fetch.Promise`:
 ```js
 const Bluebird = require('bluebird');